 My name is Yo’av Moshe.
 I’m currently working for Cloudflare after it acquired my startup, Zaraz.
 Zaraz was a Y Combinator-backed company that developed a technology which makes internet websites load much faster and more secure.
 Previously I was co-founder & CEO of SolarBox, a company tackling multiple energy crises in the Middle East.
 Before that I ran Bit-else (Hebrew), a small, premium consultancy firm for web development, internet security and information systems.

 I’m an autodidact.
 I always say it’s not only a good thing - I find it hard to learn in a class atmosphere.
 I quit high-school when I was 16, and never admitted to university.
 Luckily I’m very curious about hundreds of topics and so I learn new things every day.
 I love working on things that require skills I don’t have.

 When I was 5 years old, my dad did his CS master degree, and I learned from him while he was doing his homework.
 I never stopped programming since then.
 I was interested in the free software movement from an early age.
 I believe knowledge should be available for everyone, for free.

-I was always politically active and was part of Socialist youth movement for half of my life.
-I try to combine my passion for social change with my technological skills, and so I’ve worked and volunteered with many different organizations, NGOs and political parties, helping to pursue equal opportunities, co-existence and environmental protection.
-I was even the CTO for Israel’s biggest political campaign ever, V15.
+During adolescence I was part of a Socialist youth movement, and ever since then I was always politically active.
+I try to combine my passion for social change with my technological skills.
+I’ve worked and volunteered with many different organizations, NGOs and political parties, helping to pursue equal opportunities, co-existence and environmental protection.
+This led me to being the CTO for Israel’s biggest political campaign ever, V15.

-Out of the many hobbies I have, contemporary dancing is the one I give the most time to.
-I also have dark room in which I used to develop and photos from old cameras I enjoyed fixing.
-I play some music on the guitar, the drum and ney flute, and I sing.
+Out of the many hobbies I have, contemporary dance is the one I’ve given the most time to.
+Photography and fixing old cameras is another hobby of mine.
+I had a dark room in which I developed film.
+I enjoy playing music on the guitar, the drum and ney flute.
+I sing.

-I believe there’s always more to learn, and a lot more to do.
+I believe there’s always a lot to learn, and even more to do.